 Preparing a will is a key step in planning for what happens when you pass away.
 Learn the essentials of preparing a will and tips for creating an estate plan.

 If you pass away without having made a will, the law says how your property will get distributed, and who has the right to “administer” your affairs.
-Our information on when someone dies without a will (no. 177) explains how these rules work, and how it can make things more difficult (and more costly) for your loved ones.
+Our information on when someone dies without a will explains how these rules work.
+Dying without a will can make things more difficult (and more costly) for your loved ones.

 With estate planning, you may be able to reduce fees and taxes that your estate would otherwise pay.
 Consider, for example, the following strategies.

 Joint assets can include a joint bank account that two or more people own, or a home owned by two or more people as joint tenants.
-The owners of joint assets have a “right of survivorship”.
-This means that when one person dies, the other joint owners own the asset.
+The owners of joint assets have a “right of survivorship.”
 So if you and another person own a home as joint tenants, the surviving joint owner will get the home when you die.
 The home is said to pass outside your will.
-No probate fees have to be paid by your estate for the home (probate fees are paid to the court based on the value of the estate assets).
-If the home is your principal residence, no tax will be paid by your estate.

 Assets with a designated beneficiary

-Registered retirement savings plans, registered retirement income funds, and tax free savings accounts all let you name a beneficiary to get the proceeds when you die.
-If you name a beneficiary and they survive you by at least five days, the proceeds go outside your will to them.
+Life insurance policies, registered retirement savings plans, registered retirement income funds, and tax free savings accounts all let you name a beneficiary to get the proceeds when you die.
+If you name a beneficiary and they survive you by at least five days, the proceeds flow outside your will to them.
 For example, a beneficiary will get the money in a registered retirement savings plan directly from the company holding the plan, and not from the estate.

 Depending on the size of your estate, you may want to set up a trust (outside of the will) to protect your estate against a wills variation claim.
 We explain wills variation claims shortly.